Chas McCormick Player Props: Astros vs. Orioles

-The Houston Astros and Chas McCormick (.471 slugging percentage over his past 10 games, including two homers), battle starting pitcher Grayson Rodriguez and the Baltimore Orioles at Oriole Park at Camden Yards, Tuesday at 7:05 PM ET.
+Chas McCormick, with a slugging percentage of .471 in his past 10 games -- including two home runs -- will be in action for the Houston Astros against the Baltimore Orioles, with Jack Flaherty on the hill, August 9 at 7:05 PM ET.

-In his previous game he had a hitless showing (0-for-3) against the Yankees.
+In his previous game he had a hitless performance (0-for-3) against the Yankees.

 Chas McCormick Game Info & Props vs. the Orioles